Copywork Printables | Pockets of Copywork

 There are 49 different ones to choose from.
 The themes include monthly/seasonal, literature-based, and international.
 My email subscribers can get Pockets of Summer for FREE.
 There is a form at the bottom of the post where you can sign up to get yours.

 How to Put a Pockets of Copywork Together

-After purchasing and downloading one of the Pockets of Copywork, you will want to print out all the pages and assemble the pocket.
+After downloading one of the Pockets of Copywork, you will want to print out all the pages and assemble the pocket.
 Pictures and instructions are below.
 There are lines provided underneath each quote or sentence for your child to write on.

 I am in the process of updating these files one at a time, and the newer ones have two extra pages at the end.
 One is a primary lined paper with dashes in the middle for younger students who need a guide while writing, and the other is a college-ruled type paper in case you think your child needs more room than what’s on the weekly sheet.
 He can write all his copywork on that instead.
 You can print as many of those pages as needed.
 If you have bought an older version and would like to have the extra lined pages, feel free to email me at email@example.com, and I will email them to you.

 Find the two pages needed to put the pocket together.
 One is the back page with the title, and the other is the front of the pocket.
 Have your child cut along the dotted lines to create the opening.